Tuolumne County Court Records

 Guardianship petitions allow a non-parent to obtain legal custody of a minor child.
 Information about guardianship proceedings is available through the court's Guardianship self-help page.

 Filing fees for probate cases follow the statewide civil fee schedule.
-Requests for copies of probate records follow the same procedures as other court divisions: visit the clerk’s counter during business hours, call (209) 533-5567, or mail a written request with payment and a self-addressed, stamped envelope.
+If you need copies of probate records, follow the same procedures as other court divisions: visit the clerk's counter during business hours, call (209) 533-5567, or mail a written request with payment and a self-addressed, stamped envelope.
 Probate records are generally public, but conservatorship files may contain confidential medical and financial information that is restricted from public view.
 Court investigator reports and certain confidential screening forms filed in conservatorship and guardianship cases are not available for public inspection.